 It is not criticism at all, as a matter of fact.
 Stating hyperbolic assessments of movie content as fact is at best twisting a would-be work of art into a crude mouthpiece for one’s own opinions, and at worst it’s outright lying.
 Film criticism, appreciation, and analysis should, in theory, be objective or as close to objective as every cinephile can muster.
 Using films as personal soapboxes is in fact close-minded subjectivity.
 It is an all too common practice that I find repulsive.

-To be clear, there are really only two main kinds of politicized film banter: Those that use the political and social content of a film (irrespective of its overall quality or portrayal of said content) as an arbitrary bonus when “reviewing” said film, or the use of a film’s material to criticize or malign that project.
+There are two main kinds of politicized film banter: Those that use the political and social content of a film (irrespective of its overall quality or portrayal of said content) as an arbitrary bonus when “reviewing” said film, or the use of a film’s material to criticize or malign that project.
 I refer to the former as politically correct (PC) crutches and the latter as politically correct potshots.
 The former entails the movie’s reputation, by the strength of one or many reviews, is artificially bolstered or supported by these “crutches” of inappropriate praise, which have nothing to do with the film’s actual craft or style but rather the subjective approval of certain self-righteous individuals.
 The latter is of course the opposite — films that (objectively good or bad) are unfairly lambasted for not depicting the type of socipolitical viewpoint that is in line with a particular critic.

 EXAMPLES OF PC CRUTCHES: